amsterdamcomics/amsterdamcomics.github.io/sessions.md

 	<a href="http://www.julianlawrence.net/">Julian Lawrence</a>
 		“All the World’s a (Silent) Stage: Wordless Comics as World Literature” Stephen Clark
-		"Notes from the Border: An Exploration of the Cartoonist's Interpersonal Communication" Ahmad Salem
+		“Notes from the Border: An Exploration of the Cartoonist's Interpersonal Communication” Margot van der Heide
-		“Comics in Alexandria, Egypt”
+		“Tracing a Pictorial Discourse in Cartoons: Gender from a Transnational Perspective”
 </pre>

 <br>

+<a name="s2"></a>

 ###__Thursday, 2 July 2015__